pepicrft/catalysis-framework/.changeset/warm-buckets-cough.md

 ---
-'@gestaltjs/kit': minor
+'@catalysisdev/kit': minor
 ---

-Add a @gestaltjs/kit package with utilities to extend the Gestalt framework and projects
+Add a @catalysisdev/kit package with utilities to extend the Catalysis framework and projects